-County Cavan is characterised by a range of field sizes bordered by low hedgerows with dairy and beef farming being the dominant forms of agriculture practiced.
-There is a dispersed rural population and a number of towns and villages with relatively low population, though a strong economic climate has given rise to development pressures on both urban and rural areas throughout the County.
-Corine Landsat Classification (see figure 4, Section 7.2, pg. above) identifies the County Cavan with 'good permanent pasture' and 'lowland bog (grass cover).
+Corine Landsat Classification (see figure 7) identifies the County Cavan with 'good permanent pasture' and 'lowland bog (grass cover).
 The north-west of the county is predominantly 'poor permanent pasture'.
 Types of agricultural activity in the county include dairy and dry-stock farming and intensive forms of agriculture such as pig, mushroom and poultry production.
 County Cavan has a large number of small farm units.
-The Farm Census (2000 and 2010) indicates that the number of farms in county Cavan has dropped from 5,491 in 2000 to 5,282 in 2010, the average farm size has raised from 25.2ha in 2000 to 26.4ha in 2010 and that the numbers employed in agriculture has risen from 9,457 in 2000 to 9,899 in 2010.
+The Farm Census (CSO, 2002) (2000 and 2010) and this indicates that the number of farms in county Cavan has dropped from 5,491 in 2000 to 5,282 in 2010, the average farm size has raised from 25.2ha in 2000 to 26.4ha in 2010 and that the numbers employed in agriculture has risen from 9,457 in 2000 to 9,899 in 2010.
 County Cavan is strong in terms of dairying, pigs and poultry.